nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 The data was first extracted from the [source](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023) using Hugging Face's datasets library, then converted into parquet storage format.
 McAuley Lab scraped the data from Amazon.
 The transformation to parquet was required as the data was too large for Pandas, direct PySpark dataframe creation, or arrow tables.
 The parquet files were then read into PySpark.

 # Exploratory Data Analysis (EDA)
-Before modeling, exploratory SQL queries and visualizations were conducted to better understand product and review dynamics:
-- Identified misplaced product categories and invalid rating values that required cleaning through exploratory querying.
+Before modeling, exploratory SQL queries and visualizations were conducted to better understand product and review dynamics.
+Misplaced product categories and invalid rating values were discovered and cleaned.
-- Visualized Most Reviewed Products.
-- Visualized Rating Distrubtion.

 ![2023_popular_products](https://github.com/user-attachments/assets/2c738685-86dd-4cf9-9e15-a9a735bede04)
-- In this project, product popularity is approximated using the number of user reviews as a proxy.
+> In this project, product popularity is approximated using the number of user reviews as a proxy.
 - Small electronic devices were the most popular in 2023.
 Wireless audio devices (earbuds/headphones) were by far the most popular.
 - Other popular electronics in 2023 were flash drives and various home improvement products such as cameras and Echo Dots.